External Collaborator: The Pobl group

 External Collaborator: Prof Ray Hodgson (Former Director of ARUK); Dr Rob Heirene, University of Sydney

 The Fast Alcohol Screening Test (FAST) was developed from the AUDIT questionnaire, which has long been regarded as the gold standard of screening for problematic alcohol usage.
 The FAST has previously demonstrated validity for distinguishing Hazardous from Non-Hazardous alcohol use.
-However, validation for efficacy at the upper tiers of alcohol use is still required.
-This project is using secondary data collected from clinical settings to explore the sensitivity and specificity of the FAST for identification of harmful and dependant alcohol use.
+Using secondary data collected from clinical settings, we have now demonstrated the efficacy (sensitivity and specificity) of the FAST in identification of harmful and dependent alcohol use.
+These findings demonstrates the potential of the FAST as a cost- and time-effective method for appropriate screening and signposting in the stepped care model utilized by many health care and treatment services.

 Researchers: Professor Gareth Roderique-Davies; Professor Bev John; Jamie Torrance; Trisha Bhairon; Alecia Cousins